elenalyss/NautiVoice/README.md

 ---

 ## License
-This project was developed as part of the **Machine Learning mini-project (Spring 2025)** for educational purposes.
+This project was developed as part of the **Machine Learning mini-project** for educational purposes.